-CSPs serve customers that range from everyday consumers and multinational corporations, to wholesale partners who fall someplace in between.
-The report finds that one of the biggest challenges CSPs currently face is to provide connected, personalized experiences to all of them.
-That includes B2B companies, who “increasingly expect consumer-like digital experiences – an idea that some CSPs have resisted,” according to the report.
+Telecom providers serve customers that range from everyday consumers and multinational corporations to wholesale partners that fall somewhere in between.
+The report finds that one of the biggest challenges providers currently face is to provide connected, personalized experiences to all of them.
+That includes B2B companies, that “increasingly expect consumer-like digital experiences – an idea that has been resisted in telecom,” according to the report.

 Sounds simple enough, right?

-One major problem is that for CSPs, each individual business unit often relies on its own legacy technology systems.
+Not with old-school business practices.
+One major problem is that each individual business unit often relies on its legacy technology systems.
 Employees are trained on multiple systems, then switch back and forth to gather the data they need to serve their customers.
 The result?
-Disconnected data that leads to disjointed service, manual processes, delays, and errors which combine to produce unsatisfactory CX.
+Disconnected data leads to disjointed service, manual processes, delays, and errors which combine to produce unsatisfactory customer experiences.

-CSPs realize they can’t win when old-school business practices are standing in their way.
-Many embrace an overarching mission to prioritize CX.
+Communication providers realize they can’t win when old-school business practices are standing in their way.
+Many embrace an overarching mission to prioritize the customer.
 This includes investment in technology infrastructures to give teams a common data language.
-And to encourage collaboration, the report recommends that CSPs should offer incentives for teams across the enterprise to work together to achieve shared CX goals.
+And, to encourage collaboration, the report recommends that providers should offer incentives for teams across the enterprise to work together to achieve shared goals.

 If a long-standing customer needs a replacement for their shattered smartphone, but is not yet due for an upgrade and the sales rep won’t make an exception, loyalty is at risk.
 Frustrated and unwilling to pay to repair the phone, the customer may switch providers (and get a better deal in the process).
-If the sales rep had the data they needed about the customer at the onset of the interaction, they could have found a solution that satisfied both the company and the customer.
-The evolution of the customer’s experience, combined with the data and organizational silos result in what the report calls a, “lack of true understanding of who their customer has become.”
+If the sales rep had the data they needed about the customer at the onset of the interaction, they could’ve found a solution that satisfied both the company and the customer.
+The expectation of the customer combined with the data and organizational silos result in what the report calls a, “lack of true understanding of who their customer has become.”

-According to the report, 90% of CSPs believe artificial intelligence (AI) will play an important role in CX.
+According to the report, 90% of providers believe AI will play an important role in customer experience.
 Ninety percent believe that AI is important or moderately important in customer retention and loyalty.
-And more than half see AI playing a very important role in superior service and support and proactive communication.
+And more than half see AI playing a very important role in superior service and proactive communication.

-AI enables CSPs to analyze their data and get the insight they need to improve CX, whether that’s recommending actions to take when resolving a service issue, or surfacing personalized products when a customer is shopping online.
+AI enables providers to analyze their data and get the insight they need to improve the overall experience for a customer, whether that’s recommending actions to take when resolving a service issue, or surfacing personalized products when a customer is shopping online.
 This helps for both acquisition and retention.